 Kelsey is the friendly and efficient office assistant you will often meet at the front desk.
-She holds a Bachelor's degree in Psychology with a minor in Human Development and Family Studies, and has also worked in after-school positions with Lester Park Elementary School and Jumpstart.
-She is also a coach with the Arrowhead Youth Soccer Association.
+She holds a Bachelor's degree in Psychology with a minor in Human Development and Family Studies, and is currently pursuing her Masters in School Counseling from the University of Wisconsin-Superior.
+She has also worked in after-school positions with Lester Park Elementary School and Jumpstart, and has been a coach with the Arrowhead Youth Soccer Association.
 Kelsey values the opportunities to connect daily with the children outside of their classroom environments.
 She is a lifelong Duluthian who thrives on being able to "drive 30 minutes in any direction and find a lake to spend the day at."

 board of trustees